How Next.js 15's Full Route Cache Served Stale Prices at Checkout for 3 Hours

 Published March 14, 20269 min read

-The support ticket arrived at 2:14 PM on a Tuesday: "I was charged $49 but the page showed $29."
+2:14 PM, Tuesday.
+First support ticket: "I was charged $49 but the page showed $29."
 Then another.
 Then seven more.
-By the time we traced it, our checkout page had been showing the old promotional pricing to every visitor for three hours — while our database had already switched to full price.
+By the time we traced it, our checkout page had been showing the old promotional price to every visitor for three hours while the database was already on the new price.
 Nineteen customers got manual refunds.
-The culprit wasn't our CDN, wasn't our database, wasn't a bad deploy.
+The culprit wasn't Cloudflare, wasn't our database, wasn't a bad deploy.
 It was Next.js 15's own caching layer, doing exactly what it was designed to do.

 We'd migrated our SaaS marketing and checkout flow from a PHP/Laravel monolith to Next.js 15 App Router six weeks earlier.
-The migration felt smooth — Lighthouse scores improved, TTFB dropped from 420 ms to 68 ms, and the team was happy.
+It felt smooth.
+Lighthouse scores went up, TTFB dropped from 420ms to 68ms, everyone was happy.
 We had a promotional campaign running: $29/month for the first 3 months, reverting to $49/month on March 11 at noon.

 At noon we updated the pricing record in PostgreSQL.
-No code deploy was needed — the checkout component fetched pricing server-side from our FastAPI service, which read from the database.
-On Pages Router (our old setup) this would have been instant: every request hit the server, fetched live data, rendered.
-On App Router with Next.js 15 defaults, something very different happened.
+No code deploy.
+The checkout component fetched pricing server-side from our FastAPI service, which read from the database.
+On Pages Router (the old setup) this would have been instant.
+Every request hits the server, fetches live data, renders.
+On App Router with Next.js 15 defaults, something very different happened, and nobody on the team had a mental model for it.

 19manual refunds issued